Leftover Salmon: History

 In March 2002, founding member and banjoist Mark Vann died from cancer.
 He was succeeded by Matt Flinner and then Noam Pikelny.

+In 2003, the band teamed up with David Lowery and Johnny Hickman of Cracker (and formerly Camper Van Beethoven) to release the critically acclaimed 10-song album, "O' Cracker Where Art Thou?"
+(Pitch a Tent), 2003, which was a compilation of ten of Cracker's best songs done Leftover Salmon style.

 In 2004, the band announced they were going on hiatus at the end of that year.

 An award-nominated documentary film of Leftover Salmon, titled Years in Your Ears, was released on DVD in November 2006.

 Leftover Salmon reunited in 2007 and played six performances, including the High Sierra Music Festival in Quincy, California, the All Good Festival in West Virginia, as well as Denver and Boulder, Colorado shows in late December.
 Leftover Salmon marked their unofficial return to the stage with a performance at the Telluride Bluegrass Festival on Sunday, June 24, 2007, as "Drew Emmitt and Vince Herman and Friends."
 They were introduced by Jeff Austin of Yonder Mountain String Band with the line, "We know what it might say in the program, but I think we all really know what's going on here."

 Despite their various successful side projects, Leftover Salmon played seven times during the summer of 2008 and 2009.
 For a special New Years run, the band celebrated 20 years as a band by returning to the site of their first show in Crested Butte, Colorado: The Eldo.
-The band played four shows through Denver and Boulder Colorado during this run while celebrating their 20th anniversary.
-Since moving Andy Thorn in to the banjo role, the band has been touring more than usual with small runs throughout the country.
+The band played four shows through Denver and Boulder during this run while celebrating their 20th anniversary.
+Since moving Andy Thorn into the banjo role, the band has been touring more than usual with small runs throughout the country.

 On May 22, 2012, the band released their first album since their hiatus.
 The album was called Aquatic Hitchhiker.
 An extensive promotional tour followed including the Summer Camp Music Festival and the Telluride Bluegrass Festival.

-Starting on June 19, 2012, the band is the featured "house band" at the Whales Tail Bar in Breckenridge, Colorado on the Deadliest Catch - After the Catch episodes.
+Starting on June 19, 2012, the band is the featured "house band" at the Whales Tail Bar in Breckenridge, Colorado, on the After the Catch episodes of Deadliest Catch.

 In 2015, they released the studio album High Country and the following year released a compilation double album of live performances with the title 25.
 They released their next studio album, Something Higher, in 2018.

 As the band neared their 30th anniversary they were profiled in the book Leftover Salmon: Thirty Years of Festival! by author Tim Newby.
-The book chronicled the band's long influential history and their role in the development of the jamband and jamgrass scenes.
-In 2019, keyboardist Erik Deutsch left the group to join the Dixie Chicks.
+The book chronicled the band's long influential history and their role in the development of the jam band and jamgrass scenes.
+In 2019, keyboardist Erik Deutsch left the group to join The Chicks.